Kirtorf

 Kirtorf ([ˈkɪʁtɔʁf]) is a town in the northern Vogelsbergkreis in Hesse, Germany.
 Through the town runs the Deutsche Märchenstraße, or German Fairytale Road, a touristic route joining many of the places commonly associated with the Brothers Grimm's tales.

 Geography

 The town lies at the top of the Rhine-Weser watershed between the east-flowing Antrift and the west-flowing Gleen.

-Neighbouring communities
+Neighbouring municipalities

-Kirtorf borders in the north on the town of Neustadt (Marburg-Biedenkopf), in the east on the community of Antrifttal, the town of Alsfeld and the community of Romrod, in the south on the community of Gemünden, and in the west on the town of Homberg (Ohm), and the town of Stadtallendorf (Marburg-Biedenkopf).
+Kirtorf borders in the north on the town of Neustadt (Marburg-Biedenkopf), in the east on the municipality of Antrifttal, the town of Alsfeld and the municipality of Romrod, in the south on the municipality of Gemünden, and in the west on the town of Homberg (Ohm), and the town of Stadtallendorf (Marburg-Biedenkopf).

-Constituent communities
+Constituent municipalities

 Besides the town's main centre, which bears the same name as the whole municipality, there are outlying centres named Arnshain, Gleimenhain, Heimertshausen, Lehrbach, Ober-Gleen and Wahlen.